geosolutions-it/ckanext-provbz/migration/README.md

 This ckanext-provbz has been updated to integrate the old version of this extension with ckanext-dcatapit:

-	**Follow the steps below only the first time you prepare the system for installing the ckanext-dcatapit**.
+	Follow the steps below only the first time you prepare the system for installing the ckanext-dcatapit.

 1. Backup the DB ckan: